knhash/knhash.github.io/_posts/2024-02-23-efficient-chess-board-representation.md

 The final protocol thus becomes:
 - Bits are chunked in sets of 6, each 6 bit chunk representing the position of a piece
 - Chunks are ordered by kind, white pieces of a kind first.
-  - Pawn, Rook, Bishop, Knight, Queen, King
-  - So, for instance, the bits in the indexes `[113, 119]` tell the position of the second White Bishop
 - Dead pieces have their position set to the position of their corresponding King

 ## The Dynamic Method - [42-228] bits